 Following on from the success of the Landmark Commissions, for the second Phase of CBD we have developed the Partnership Programme.
 This new approach is about encouraging and inviting partnership and co-production models for developing and supporting new creative projects and high quality arts events in the borough.

 We aim to welcome and respond to requests for arts partnerships at all stages of CBD as well as introduce arts organisations and partners to the decision making process of local people, our Cultural Connectors.
-Please take a look here for more information on the programme and contact us if you would like to discuss your idea and have the opportunity to pitch to our panel.
+Please get in touch for more information about the Partnership Programme and to discuss your ideas.
+Contact Sophie or Prem on firstname.lastname@example.org or call 020 8594 7136.